MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/people-system/the-reputation-service.md

 # The Reputation service

 Reputation is a user statistic, just like any other, and is included in calls to retrieve all of a user's statistics and use them in reporting and tracking.
+*   The **Reputation** class represents the reputation.
-The reputation itself is represented by the **Reputation Class**.
-The **ReputationService Class**represents the reputation service.
-The corresponding URIs are described in **Reputation URIs**.
+*   The **ReputationService** class represents the reputation service.
+*   The corresponding URIs are described in **Reputation URIs**.

 > [!IMPORTANT]
 > Reputation statistics are global across the service, not tied to a specific title.
 The service configuration ID (SCID) for the service is the global SCID used to access reputation statistics.